gregjohnsonbiometrics/nsvb/README.md

 ## Introduction

-The National Scale Volume and Biomass Estimators[^1] (`NSVB`) were implemented in R[^2] by Virginia Tech.
+The National Scale Volume and Biomass Estimators (`NSVB`)[^1] were implemented in R[^2] by Virginia Tech.
 The performance of the code is hampered by the interpretive nature of R. To provide a higher performance API the Virginia Tech code is implemented in C++23.

 ## Biomass Components Estimated